A GUIDE TO BAIL IN NSW

 What happens if I breach my bail conditions?

-If a person breaches their bail conditions bail may be revokes and sometimes police will lay additional criminal charges.
+If a person breaches their bail conditions bail may be revoked and sometimes police will lay additional criminal charges.

 I think I am going to be arrested.
 What should I do?